UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

             --mapq            <Integer, set it to the number you want to be used to filter ".bam" file by mapq. --mapq 10 filters out reads with MAPQ
                               < 10. set it to 0 if don't want to filter out any reads.
 Default: 0>

+            --is_dRNA         <Logical, set to "True if you want to run the minimap2 step with the parameters for "noisy" Nanopore directRNAseq reads.
+                               Set to "False" if you want to run it with minimap2 step for PCR amplified Nanopore cDNA reads.
+If you set this parameter to "True" you should omit the "--cdna_kit" parameter as that is only used for the Pychopper step of the pipeline and that step is skipped for directRNAseq.
+Note that this is the only step in the pipeline that is specific for
+                               DirectRNAseq, Step 2 from BAM and Step 3 are not modified for dRNA vs cDNA.
+Step 1 will need the specific basecalling configuration for dRNA instead of cDNA if you are running dRNA.
+Default: "False">